Migrating to Apollo Client 3.0

 The apollo-utilities package has been removed, but you can access the utilities themselves from the @apollo/client/utilities entry point:

-import { isReference, isInlineFragment } from '@apollo/client/utilities';
+1import { isReference, isInlineFragment } from '@apollo/client/utilities';

 Using apollo-cache and/or apollo-cache-inmemory without the rest of Apollo Client

-import { ApolloCache, InMemoryCache } from '@apollo/client/cache';
+1import { ApolloCache, InMemoryCache } from '@apollo/client/cache';

 Cache improvements

-3.0 introduces powerful improvements to its caching system.
+Apollo Client 3.0 introduces powerful improvements to its caching system.
 Most of these improvements are backward compatible, so most applications will continue to work without any changes to caching logic.
 However, we highly recommend learning more about the capabilities of the Apollo Client 3.0 cache.

 Breaking cache changes

-• By default, the InMemoryCache no longer merges the of two objects unless those objects have the same unique identifier and that identifier is present in both objects.
+• By default, the InMemoryCache no longer merges the fields of two objects unless those objects have the same unique identifier and that identifier is present in both objects.
 Additionally, the values of fields with the same name are no longer merged recursively by default.
-You can define a custom merge function for a to handle both of these changes for a particular field.
+You can define a custom merge function for a field to handle both of these changes for a particular field.
 You can read more about these changes in Merging non-normalized objects.
 (PR #5603).

 • All cache results are now frozen/immutable, as promised in the Apollo Client 2.6 blog post (PR #5153).